iotaledger/streams/README.md

 ## About

-IOTA Streams is a **work-in-progress** framework for cryptographic messaging protocols called Applications.
-Streams ships with a built-in application called Channels for sending authenticated messages between two or more parties on the Tangle.
+IOTA Streams is a **work-in-progress** framework for building cryptographic messaging protocols.
+Streams ships with a built-in protocol called Channels for sending authenticated messages between two or more parties on the Tangle.

-As a cryptographic framework, Streams allows developers to build Applications for their specific needs.
+As a framework, Streams allows developers to build protocols for their specific needs.

 This process will be documented as the development progresses.
 However, since this crate is in an alpha stage of development it is still likely to change.